SPEED-ENDEAVOR

 Monday, June 22, 2009

-Electrical & Instrument Fabrication Drawing
+Electrical & Instrument Fabrication & shop Drawing

 What kind of electrical and instrument drawing can be found in fabrication of an oil and gas fabrication project.
 This only an overview and few drawing samples for who wants to know about a project fabrication -construction, specially for electrical and instrument disciples area.
 Actually quantity and kinds of drawing are depend on system which are already designed and approved by Engineering and client or project owner.